malhajar17/ex_fl/experiments/streaming-datasets/README.md

     )
 ```

-This is all that is needed to stream a dataset during a Training Job on FCS!
+This is all that is needed to stream a dataset during a Training Job on FlexAI!
 You are no longer restricted by the challenges that come with large dataset transfer processes, and can now use them more efficiently.